Joseph7e/Genome-Sequencing-and-Comparative-Genomic-Analysis/README.md

 ## **Getting Started**

 Included here are several submodules or tutorials in the form of Jupyter notebooks.

+link to submodule 1

+link to submodule 2

+rewrite below anout yhis module

 The purpose of these submodules is to help users familiarize themselves with the cloud computing environment in the specific context of working with genomics data and software packages to analyze genomics data.

 These tutorials accomplish this by going step-by-step introducing users to the cloud environment, the terminal interface, the BASH coding language, genomics file formats, the conda software package manager, and methods for mitigating common coding errors.
 These lessons build familiarity with the terminal environment and set users up to begin working with their own datasets in the terminal environment.

 For additional technical details on interfacing with the cloud users should reference [NIH Cloud Lab README](https://github.com/STRIDES/NIHCloudLabGCP).

 ### Creating a user managed notebook